MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/Apply-multiple-retail-discounts.md

 >[!NOTE]
->Threshold discounts are not evaluated yet because, as indicated by their name, they will be evaluated against the transaction amount, once all the other discounts have been applied
+>Threshold discounts are not evaluated yet because, as indicated by their name, they will be evaluated against the transaction amount, after all the other discounts have been applied

-The below image shows a concise view of how pricing algorithm loops through the discounts across various priorities.
+The following image shows a concise view of how pricing algorithm loops through the discounts across various priorities.
 Please note that this diagram applies for both the discount concurrency control models, but the difference is in the way pricing algorithm treats discounts at different priorities.
-This difference is elaborated using an example below.
+This difference is elaborated using the example below.

 ![Simplified pricing logic](./media/Simplified%20pricing%20logic.png "Simplified pricing logic")

 2. Within priority 10, the retail pricing engine first considers the discounts that have the concurrency mode set to **Exclusive**.
-If there are more than one exclusive discount applicable to the product, then the best exclusive discount is applied.
-Once a product gets an exclusive discount, no other discounts can be applied to this product at any priority.
+If there is more than one exclusive discount applicable to the product, then the best exclusive discount is applied.
+When a product gets an exclusive discount, no other discounts can be applied to this product at any priority.

 >[!NOTE]
 > Mix-and-match, least-expensive discounts that have the **Multiple occurrences mode** property set to **Favor retailer** are skipped in this step.
-Once all the **Exclusive** discounts (**Simple, Quantity and Mix and Match**) at pricing priority 10 have been applied, then the exclusive mix-and-match **Favor retailer** discounts, at pricing priority 10, are applied to any undiscounted products.
-The **Favor retailer** and **Favor customer** settings of mix-and-match discounts will be explained in detail in a different article.
+After all the **Exclusive** discounts (**Simple, Quantity and Mix and Match**) at pricing priority 10 have been applied, then the exclusive mix-and-match **Favor retailer** discounts, at pricing priority 10, are applied to any undiscounted products.

 3. Within priority 10, the retail pricing engine then considers the discounts that have the discount concurrency mode set to **Best price** and **Compound**.
 If multiple **Compound** discounts apply to a product, then they are compounded, and the resulting